-A striking difference between managers was their approach to clients.
-All managers knew the mantra “we are here for our customers.”
-This hold true also at the army unit explored, which was not a for profit organization.
-The two groups adopted very different approaches to how to “be there for the customer.”
-The trite phrases “The customer is always right” and “customer satisfaction is a priority” appeared frequently at the CC’s managers interviews.
-IM managers approach customers as “partners in this endeavor,” “relationship nurturing is an important part of my role here,” and “they can tell me what they want and together we decide what they really need.”
+Another striking difference between managers was their approach to clients.
+All managers know the mantra: we are here for our customers.
+This also holds true for the surveyed managers in the Israel Defense Forces, which is not a for-profit organization.
+The two groups adopted distinct approaches to how to “be there for the customer.”
+In the interviews, the C&C managers often used clichés such as “The customer is always right” and “customer satisfaction is a priority.”
+IM managers said they approach customers as “partners in this endeavor,” “relationship nurturing is an important part of my role here,” and “they can tell me what they want and together we decide what they really need.”

-CC’s managers responses surface a known perspective of the customer: always right and strive to make them happy.
-While IM managers would surface the customer as a relationship, partnership to be nurtured and as decision makers by themselves.
+C&C managers reflect a well-known perspective that the customer is always right and they must strive to make customers happy, while IM managers view the customer as partners in a relationship to be nurtured and as decision makers as well.

-When in need of help, who do you ask?
+Who to ask for advice/help

-CC managers held in high regard “expert” opinions, they would easily name experts in their field and seek out for their perspective when confronted with important issues: “one of the perks of this place is that I have free access to the best professionals in this area.”
+C&C managers hold “expert” opinions in high regard.
+They could easily name experts in their field whose advice and perspective they seek out when confronted with important issues.
+As one said: “One of the perks of this place is that I have free access to the best professionals in this area.”

-Confronting important issues, IM managers, on the other hand prefer discussion and diversity of teams: “in those instances I love to gather different views and follow the discussion unfolding, many times adding my own “oil to the fire”.”
-On one instance an IM manager applied his superior suggestion: “ask “so and so” he is THE authority in these issues” by gathering 3 “experts” and having a ride participating in their discussion.”
+In contrast, IM managers confronting important issues said they prefer discussion with a diverse team.
+As one said: “In those instances, I love to gather different views and follow the discussion unfolding, many times adding my own oil to the fire.”
+Another IM manager said he responded to his superior’s suggestion to: “ask ‘so and so’ he is THE authority in these issues” by seeking out three experts and “going on a ride by participating in their discussion.”

-How diversity is perceived?
+Perceptions of diversity

-Diversity, in many areas: ideas, processes, Human Resources, issues and more, is perceived differently by the different managerial mindsets.
-Here mindsets are opposite: C&C’s opt for standardization, prefer uniformity and homogeneity, and IM clearly prefer variety, heterogeneity.
-For example for setting out meeting agendas, C&C try to put together (putting urgency aside) “similar items to discuss” and invite to certain meetings “only those whose professional background will allow them to make a contribution to the topic(s).
-IM, on the other hand prefer to have “a variety of disciplines in the room to discuss tough issues” and “invite different points of view into the room, it makes for a more interesting one.”
+Diversity in areas such as ideas, processes, human resources, and issues are perceived differently by people with the two managerial mindsets.
+C&C managers opt for standardization, and prefer uniformity and homogeneity, while IM managers clearly prefer variety and heterogeneity.
+For example, when setting meeting agendas, C&C managers try to schedule similar items together (aside from considerations of urgency).
+They only invite to certain meetings “those whose professional background will allow them to make a contribution to the topic(s).”
+IM managers on the other hand said they prefer to have “a variety of disciplines in the room to discuss tough issues” and “invite different points of view into the room, it makes for a more interesting one.”

-Practical Implications from this understanding
+Discussion: Practical Implications of the Research

-This section will include three areas by which top management can leverage the unique characteristics of each mindset.

-These understandings should inform organizational staffing, promotion and training efforts and have an impact on the dialogue between C&C managers – who will still required and in high proportion in organizations – and the new also critically required new kids in the block: Innovation managers.
+This section discusses three areas in which top management can leverage the distinctive characteristics of each mindset.
+The insights presented here can be used to inform organizational staffing, promotion, and training efforts.
+Further, they can impact the dialogue between C&C managers (who will still be required in high proportion in organizations) and the critically essential new kids in the block: IM managers.

-Value will be found in: Recognizing and legitimizing the different mindsets
+The Value of Recognizing and Legitimizing the Different Mindsets

-Organizations usually do not pay attention to what they are really fostering.
-As Steven Kerr (1975) eloquently expressed, organizations want A but reward B. To extract value from the different mindsets, organizations require to explicitly acknowledge that there are 2 different (among many others) mindsets, both equally valuable (therefore rewarded) and both required.
-Solberg et al. (2020) recommend management (in the area of digital transformation, but equally applicable to innovation) to “Develop greater self-awareness about one’s own digital mindset.” (pp. 119).
-They also suggest to “Pay attention to, manage, and leverage the diversity of mindsets within the organization.”
-(120)
+Organizations usually do not pay attention to what they are really encouraging.
+As Steven Kerr eloquently expressed it, organizations reward A but want B. To extract value from these two mindsets, organizations must explicitly acknowledge that both exist (among many others), equally valuable and needed, and therefore should be rewarded.
+In a discussion of digital transformation (equally applicable to the field of innovation) Solberg et al. recommend management that will “Develop greater self-awareness about one’s own digital mindset.”
+They further suggest managers “Pay attention to, manage, and leverage the diversity of mindsets within the organization.”

-Nurture the different mindsets
+Nurturing the Complementarity of the Different Mindsets